 And how long is ‘as long as possible’?
 If properly maintained and subjected to normal usage, a new garage door spring should last in the neighborhood of 10-12 years or about 10,000 cycles.
 Long term neglect of the spring will shorten it’s lifespan significantly.
 It will also make it more likely that you’ll learn your spring has had enough when it snaps and your door comes crashing down to earth.
 That is no way to discover your door needs attention.

 Scheduling annual garage door maintenance is no more difficult than picking up the phone and calling A Better Garage Door on (303) 920-2267.
-We’re local and have been providing the homeowners of Boulder and Arvada with reliable, affordable garage door repair and maintenance for more than 19 years.
+We’re local and have been providing reliable, affordable garage door repair in Broomfield, Parker and nearby communities for more than 19 years.
 Don’t wait for your garage door springs to snap and injure someone or damage your car.
 Keep them operating the way they were meant to with annual garage door service from the pros at A Better Garage Door.